Discover and dream your way through our selection of stunning

 Hoshi Ryokan is the second [oldest hotel in the world](https://www.uniqhotels.com/nishiyama-onsen-keiunkan); first opening its doors in 717.
 Legend has it that the great Buddhist teacher, Taicho Daishi saw a vision while traveling in the local area.
 In his vision, a great deity made it known to him that nearby was a ...

-*Hotel in ancient caves* Located in the ancient city of Matera in Italy, this unique hotel is built into caves that once housed our ancient ancestors.
+Located in the ancient city of Matera in Italy, this unique hotel is built into caves that once housed our ancient ancestors.
 Populated for 9000 years the town was officially founded by the Romans in the third century BC.
-It has been consistently inhabited since and ...
+It has been consistently inhabited since and the caves were used ...

-This hotel is located on a secluded cliff top that overlooks the Greek island of Santorini.
-The island is part of a circular archipelago which was formed from volcanic rock following an ancient eruption that is fabled to have destroyed the city of Atlantis.
-Today, the islands edge around the ...
+This hotel is located on a secluded clifftop that overlooks the Greek island of Santorini.
+The island is part of a circular archipelago that was formed from volcanic rock following an ancient eruption that is fabled to have destroyed the city of Atlantis.
+Today, the island's edge around the crest ...

-*‘At night it is so quiet that you begin to hear the stars’* (Benedict Allen) The ancient Egyptians called Siwa the ‘Field of Trees’.
+*‘At night it is so quiet that you begin to hear the stars’* - Benedict Allen The ancient Egyptians called Siwa the ‘Field of Trees’.
 Today this most isolated settlement is home to a small population of Berbers and one of the world’s most interesting hotels.
-You won’t find marble sinks ...
+You won’t find marble ...

-When arriving at Masseria Torre Coccaro, you will see ancient olive groves where connoisseur olive oil is pressed, a wave-lapped Adriatic shore where a private yacht is moored and a restored farmhouse where you will be staying.
-The farmhouse is hundreds of years old and is more fortress than house. ...
+When arriving at Masseria Torre Coccaro, you will see ancient olive groves where connoisseur olive oil is pressed, a wave-lapped Adriatic shore where a private yacht is moored, and a restored farmhouse where you will be staying.
+The farmhouse is hundreds of years old and is more fortress than a ...